fdac15/news/README.md

 * Instructions on how to use AWS

 ## [Nov 13]
-* Review session on various magic things we used
+* Review session on various magic things we used: [notebook](https://github.com/fdac15/presentations/blob/master/statsRvisited.ipynb)
   1. (Re-)Introduction to R and modelling
   1. Please bring your final project questions!